Key Asset Classes Explained (And Why Smart Investors Need To Know About Them)

 The key is to know what your objectives are for investing before you begin and to plan accordingly.
 If you’ve got 30 years and are looking to retire with millions, you’ll undoubtedly choose a different strategy than someone planning to retire next year who’s looking to safely maximise what they’ve already earned over their lifetime.

-To start earning superior distributions of 6.95%^p.a. paid monthly for the first six months, and then 6.5%^p.a. paid monthly ongoing, request your free information pack or talk to our Investor Relations team on 1300 737 274 about investing in the Skyring Fixed Income Fund.
+To start earning superior distributions of up to 6.50%^p.a. paid monthly, request your free information pack or talk to our Investor Relations team on 1300 737 274 about investing in the Skyring Fixed Income Fund.

 You can get started with as little as $10,000.
 You’ll receive your returns within the first five days of every month, just like clockwork.

-^Please note, past performance is not a reliable indicator of future performance
+^Please note, past performance is not a reliable indicator of future performance.
+An investment in the Fund is not a bank deposit and is subject to investment risk.

 This provides general information and hasn’t taken your circumstances into account.
 It’s important to consider your particular circumstances before deciding what’s right for you.
 Any information provided by the author detailed above is separate and external to our business and our Licensee.
 Neither our business, nor our Licensee take any responsibility for any action or any service provided by the author.